 We also support the children in four specific areas, through which the three prime areas are strengthened and applied.
 The specific areas are:

-Teaching to achieve these early learning goals is carried out primarily through first-hand experiences and structured play.
+We provide a balance of adult led and child initiated activities in order for children to develop effectively and to give them the best chance of obtaining good level of development at the end of Upper Foundation.
 The outdoor environment is a very special part of the Foundation Stage curriculum and both the Lower and Upper Foundation classes use the specially equipped outdoor areas which are planned for and in constant use.

 Key Stage 1 & 2